 Do not forget any important details in your resume.
 At the same time, do not list extensive amounts of information.
 Leave specific in-depth details for the job interview.

-A demonstration of the ability to supervise other library staff could come in handy as this ensures the school administration can rest easy knowing you have expertise in overseeing the library with minimal supervision.
+A demonstration of the ability to supervise other library staff could come in handy.
+This ensures the school administration can rest easy knowing you have expertise in overseeing the library with minimal supervision.

 A sense of customer service is also a key as this shows you will always strive to provide exemplary service to those frequenting the library.
 Closely linked to customer service is your public relations ability.
-If a candidate possesses public relations skills, then he or she is better placed to be a good representative of the library in the student community.
+If a candidate possesses public relations skills, they are better placed to be a good representative of the library in the student community.

-Take the time to review a sample of a media librarian specialist example and review the profile, keywords and other pertinent details needed to create a resume.
+Take the time to review a media librarian specialist sample and review the profile, keywords, and other pertinent details needed to create a resume.
 Build a resume to be “screened in” by the applicant tracking systems and then engage the hiring authority.

-As you list your unique skills, do not forget that whatever skills you indicate must be demonstrable and can be independently verified.
-The worst thing that can happen to a candidate is to lose credibility in the eyes of the school because the information they provided turned out to be false or grossly exaggerated.
+As you list your unique skills, do not forget that whatever skills you indicate must be demonstrable and verified independently.
+The worst thing that can happen to a candidate is to lose credibility in the school’s eyes because the information they provided turned out to be false or grossly exaggerated.
 Have examples or evidence to back up your claim of each core competency you include in your resume.